|

 proves their nothingness.

-The dream that matter and error are something must yield to
+The dream that matter and error are something must

 |